 Communication in marriage is a skill you can learn.

 Karl’s parents fought every night until they got divorced when he was in 6th grade.
-Jen’s parents seemed like they hardly talked at all.
+Jen’s parents seemed like they hardly talked to one another at all.
 When she was in high school, they eventually had a few blow out fights and separated.
 It seems like none of their friends have particularly great marriages either.

-Psychologists have been studying communication in marriage for years, and there's a lot of consensus amongst experts about how happy couples communicate differently than unhappy ones.
+Psychologists have been studying communication skills in marriage for years, and there's a lot of consensus amongst experts about how happy couples communicate differently than unhappy ones.

 Power of Two Online is designed to help couples understand what psychologist have learned about how to communicate with your spouse, at a fraction of the cost of couples counseling.
 As a member, you’ll learn the nitty-gritty details that make loving marriages work.
 And, our personalized coaching staff can help answer your questions as you apply the skills you learn in your own relationship.